Claim: A megalodon capsized a South African charter vessel in April 2013.

-Origins: In August 2013, Discovery Channel kicked off its popular annual "Shark Week" programming with an episode entitled Megalodon: The Monster Shark Lives.
+Origins: In August 2013, Discovery Channel kicked off its popular annual "Shark Week" programming with an episode entitled Megalodon: The Monster Shark Lives (and followed it up in August 2014 with Megalodon: The New Evidence).
 That installment featured the efforts of a group of "researchers" to document the possibility that the prehistoric megalodon species of shark (the largest predatory marine creature in Earth's history, measuring from about 46–59 ft. in length) has not been extinct for more than a million years, as current scientific belief holds:

 The episode featured vivid segments such researchers recounting their attempts to tag a megalodon from a submerged shark cage, and supposed video footage of a South African charter vessel that capsized after something (presumably a shark of monstrous size) rammed and/or bit it.

-Of course, the faux "researchers" in this episode never did find hard evidence of a living megalodon (they claimed to have tagged something that escaped by supposedly diving deeper than any known shark, but they didn't get a good look at it).
+Of course, the faux "researchers" in this episode ("marine biologist" Colin Drake isn't a real person but rather a fictional role played by actor Darron Meyer) never did find hard evidence of a living megalodon; they merely claimed to have tagged something that escaped by supposedly diving deeper than any known shark, but they didn't get a good look at it.
 And if something chomped and capsized a

 vessel off the coast of Cape Town, South Africa, on 5 April 2013, killing several people, the South African press apparently didn't find that event noteworthy enough to report on at all.